IntroductionWetlands are areas where water is the primary factor controlling the environment and associated plant and

-- sand and gravel extraction changes water levels, damages existing vegetation and provides access for weeds
+- sand and gravel extraction causes changes in water levels, damages existing vegetation and provides access for weeds

 - reclamation of lake and river margins, lagoons and estuaries, and draining of farm swamps, reduces wetland areas

 - pollution by excess run-off of sediment and nutrients from farmlands

 - plant and animal pest invasion